 - Whole grains: quinoa, brown rice, farro, millet, whole wheat pasta

-- Beans: drained & rinsed or dried & cooked
+- Beans: drained & rinsed, non-refried, hummus, or cooked

-- Lean proteins: roasted or grilled chicken, hard boiled eggs, baked tofu
+- Lean proteins: shredded, roasted, or grilled chicken, hard boiled eggs, baked tofu

 - Homemade vinaigrette